-I thought you might like a peek behind the curtain, a little "inside baseball" so you could see how we operate.
+I thought you might like a peek behind the curtain, a little "inside baseball" so you could see who we are and how we operate.

 First of all, let's get this straight: This is not a blog.
 A blog is arranged by date, like a diary, and most of them are the work of one person, part time, really a hobby.
-This is a professional website, the product of a team of paid professionals, and it is organized by topic.
-Six people work for you full time on AmazingRibs.com.
+This is a professional website, organized by topic, the product of a team of paid professionals.
 It is our job and it is a labor of love.
 We take it seriously.
 It is our mission to make you a better cook and have your family and friends worship you.
 If you spend any time on this site you can see that we work very hard to be factual, accurate, detailed, informative, and innovative.

 You would be shocked if you knew how much this enterprise costs to run.
 Do the math in your head:

 Content.
-I have a team of people smarter than me who help and you can meet them all here.
-There are five fulltimers and numerous freelancers.
+I have a team of people smarter than me who help.
 It is worth noting that we are among only a few websites that actually pays its discussion moderators.
 Most other websites use volunteers.
-Click here to read more about these great people and the others.
+Click here to meet our team of great people.

 Technical.
-On the tech side, we have a webmaster and four tech experts who keep us up and running and make the site safe and fend off Chinese attacks (yes, they have come after us).
+On the tech side, we have a webmaster and two tech experts who keep us up and running and make the site safe and fend off Chinese attacks (yes, they have come after us).
 All our software is customized from the free part of the website to the Pitmaster Club.
 Nothing off the shelf.

 How we pay for it

 We don't sell ANYTHING except memberships in our Pitmaster Club.
 We don't accept junkets.
 We don't accept paid articles.
 We have a rigid wall between editorial and avertising, a rarity nowadays.
 This means our product reviews are completely unbiased.

-1) Advertising.
+2) Advertising.
 We're old school.
 I actually went to journalism school and came up in an era when there was a wall between advertising and editorial.
-I do not like concealing links to ads in articles, and I don't even like placing ads within articles.
-So I confine all ads to the top and side of the page so they are not intrusive.
+I do not like placing ads in articles so I confine all ads to the top, sides, and bottom of the page so they are not intrusive.
 If you look on the right side on the desktop version of the site, a lot of what appears to be ads are really my recommendations of products I love that I know can help you become a better cook.
 Click on them and they take you to an article on this site, not to a manufacturer.
 Also, some of them are for charitable causes.

 Neither do I sell ads.
 I use companies called "ad networks" to sell ads and we have a sales director who helps.
 Networks typically take about 40% right off the top.
 Lately ad rates have been declining rapidly.
 Websites and blogs who depend on ads are hurting.